JiayuGuoASU/SER515-Spring22-Team3/README.md

 2.Clone the repo

+3.run install.sh

-3.new a terminal and input commands below
+4.new a terminal and input commands below

 ```
 python3 App.py